When we talk about organizing a WordPress blog structure, tags and categories play a major role.

-People who’ve migrated from BlogSpot, they often get confused as BlogSpot only offers label.
-Today, I’m going to talk a little about WordPress tags, so that you can utilize it better and keep your blog structure clean.
+People who’ve migrated from BlogSpot often get confused as BlogSpot only offers “labels”.
+Today, I’m going to talk a little about WordPress tags so that you can utilize them better and keep your blog structure clean.

 What are WordPress tags?

 Alright, let me start by saying that tags and categories are entirely different things.